veryl-lang/doc/book/src/02_features.md

 This allows generating code for both ASICs with negative asynchronous reset and FPGAs with positive synchronous reset from the same Veryl code.

+Additionally, explicit `clock` and `reset` type enables to check whether clock and reset are correctly connected to registers.

 <table>
 <tr>
 <th>SystemVerilog</th>